torsjonas/pinscraper/README.md

 Sending emails is done with nodemailer sendgrid and a sendgrid api key is expected in environment variable SENDGRID_API_KEY.

-The filed based cache, for preventing the same matches from being resent by email, is in the directory 'cache/'
+The filed based cache, for preventing a recipient getting the same matches resent by email, is kept in the directory 'cache/'